manaswinimethari/Secure-Access-Control-System-with-Multi-Level-authentication-/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is intended for educational and academic purposes.

-You are free to use, modify, and distribute this project for educational and development purposes, subject to the terms of the MIT License.
+Feel free to fork, modify, and improve the project.

-For complete license information, see the `LICENSE` file in this repository.

 ## 👨‍💻 Author

-**Methari Manaswini **
+Methari Manaswini

-🎓 **Electronics and Communication Engineering (ECE)**
-- 💻 **Embedded Systems **
-- 🔧 Interested in **Embedded C, Microcontrollers, ARM7 LPC2148, and Embedded Systems Development**
+Bachelor of Technology (Information Technology)

+Embedded Systems Engineer

+2025 Graduate

+# 🙏🏻 Thank you
+Thank you for visiting this project.

+⭐ If you find this project useful, consider giving the repository a star!